Pontoon Beach, Illinois

 Pontoon Beach is a village in Madison County, Illinois, United States.
 The population was 5,876 at the 2020 census.
 It is part of the St. Louis metropolitan area.

+History

+Pontoon Beach was incorporated following an election held on December 8, 1962.
+The village's name refers to the lakefront of Long Lake, which local accounts say once had a sandy beach.

 Geography

 Pontoon Beach is located in southwestern Madison County 15 mi northeast of St. Louis.
 It is bordered to the west by Granite City, to the northwest by Mitchell, to the north by Edwardsville, the Madison county seat, to the east by Glen Carbon, to the southeast by Collinsville, to the south by Fairmont City, and to the southwest by Madison.

 Illinois Route 111 runs through the village center, leading north 9 mi to Wood River and south 5 mi to Fairmont City.
 Illinois Route 162 crosses Route 111 south of the village center; it leads east 10 mi to Troy and southwest five miles to Madison.
 Interstate 255 runs through the east part of the village limits, with access from Exit 26 (Horseshoe Lake Road) and Exit 29 (IL 162).
 Interstate 270 crosses the northern part of the village, with access from Exit 6 (IL 111).

 According to the U.S. Census Bureau, Pontoon Beach has a total area of 12.4 sqmi, of which 10.0 sqmi are land and 2.5 sqmi, or 19.92%, are water.
 The village is in the American Bottom region, part of the Mississippi River floodplain.
 A portion of Horseshoe Lake, an oxbow lake that is a former channel of the Mississippi, is in the southwest part of the village.